gibus/SpreadRevolutionaryDate/README.md

 Should you extend `spread-revolutionary-date` to a new target, we advise you to have a look on how default targets are implemented: [App::SpreadRevolutionaryDate::Target::Bluesky](https://metacpan.org/pod/App::SpreadRevolutionaryDate::Target::Bluesky) with [App::SpreadRevolutionaryDate::BlueskyLite](https://metacpan.org/pod/App::SpreadRevolutionaryDate::BlueskyLite) `worker`, [App::SpreadRevolutionaryDate::Target::Twitter](https://metacpan.org/pod/App::SpreadRevolutionaryDate::Target::Twitter) with [Twitter::API](https://metacpan.org/pod/Twitter::API) `worker`, [App::SpreadRevolutionaryDate::Target::Mastodon](https://metacpan.org/pod/App::SpreadRevolutionaryDate::Target::Mastodon) with [Mastodon::Client](https://metacpan.org/pod/Mastodon::Client) `worker`.
 The last two are using [OAuth2 protocol](https://oauth.net/2/) to perform authentication.
 The third and fourth default targets, `App::SpreadRevolutionaryDate::Target::Freenode` <App::SpreadRevolutionaryDate::Target::Liberachat>, uses a [chatbot](https://en.wikipedia.org/wiki/Chatbot): [App::SpreadRevolutionaryDate::Target::Freenode::Bot](https://metacpan.org/pod/App::SpreadRevolutionaryDate::Target::Freenode::Bot) [App::SpreadRevolutionaryDate::Target::Liberachat::Bot](https://metacpan.org/pod/App::SpreadRevolutionaryDate::Target::Liberachat::Bot) subclassing [Bot::BasicBot](https://metacpan.org/pod/Bot::BasicBot).
 You can also see a very simple example with a test file provided in this distribution at `t/new_target.t`, which just prints out the revolutionary date on the standard output using core module [IO::Handle](https://metacpan.org/pod/IO::Handle).

 Starting from version 0.39, you may have noticed that `Mastodon` and `Bluesky` targets can no spread not only a text message, but also an image (with alternative text).
-This is only used for now by `Telechat` message maker, to post an image of Groucha, the presenter of Téléchat.
-But it can be used by other message makers in the future, including `PromptUser`.
+This is used by `Telechat` message maker, to post an image of Groucha, the presenter of Téléchat, and by `PromptUser` to send either an image file on local disk or an external image on the web.

 This feature is not available now for _IRC_ targets, `Liberachat` and `Freenode`, since theses targets are mostly for text messages.